act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 rule_type: atomic

 description: |
-   This rule checks that headings describe the topic or purpose of the content.
+   This rule checks that visible headings describe the topic or purpose of the content.

 success_criterion:
 - 2.4.6 # Headings and labels